 Is 3D rendering for interior design flexible?

-Fundamentally, 3D rendering is much more flexible than other processes or tools.
-For example, it can give you the flexibility of sharing product design and ideas with prospective clients even before beginning the actual designing.
+Fundamentally, realistic 3D images are much more flexible than other processes or tools.
+For example, it can give you the flexibility of sharing product design and ideas with prospective clients even before beginning the actual design.

 Here is a short animation made with Lumion (3D rendering software) showing how the detailing interior design can prevent problems as early stage, by dividing it into steps.